Cycle Logo

 • I/O operations: Virtual disk and network layers abstract real hardware, leading to slower disk access and increased packet processing time.

-On bare metal, the software runs directly on the server.
-There's no virtualization to account for, so performance is better AND more predictable.
-With the major rise of AI and high performance computing workloads, it's no wonder so many teams are adding bare metal to their compute stack.
+On bare metal, software runs directly on the server.
+There's no virtualization to account for, so performance is better and more predictable.
+With the major rise of AI and high-performance computing workloads, it's no wonder so many teams are adding bare metal to their compute stack.

-The cloud offers maximum flexibility and usage based pricing, but that flexibility does carry a premium over longer term bare metal servers.
+The cloud offers maximum flexibility and usage-based pricing, but that flexibility carries a premium over longer-term bare metal servers.

 Chistadata found that:

 The bare metal server costs roughly one-fourth of the AWS EC2 instance for similar storage and RAM.
-The AWS gp2 storage has an IOPS limit (3000 IOPS for < 1 TB and up to 16,000 IOPS for up to 16 TB.
-So increasing the IOPS could increase the costs further.
+The AWS gp2 storage has an IOPS limit (3,000 IOPS for < 1 TB and up to 16,000 IOPS for up to 16 TB).
+So increasing the IOPS could increase costs further.

 And that's before you add things like: